 Depression and anxiety can go hand in hand.
 A person who has anxiety issues that can escalate to panic attacks.

-In relation, petting a dog or a cat has been linked to increased oxytocin levels.
+Petting a dog or a cat has been linked to increased oxytocin levels.
 As we know, oxytocin is a stress-reducing hormone.
-Also, there have been studies that show lower blood pressure in pet owners.
+Also, studies have shown lower blood pressure in pet owners.

 More sociable and communicative teen

-More communicative and sociable teenagers tend to express what they are feeling more openly.
+More communicative and sociable teenagers tend to express more openly what they feel.
 Having a pet will enhance your teen’s communication skills.
-Moreover, it will help them become more assertive and have more confidence when interacting with other people.
+Moreover, it will help them become more assertive and more confident when interacting with other people.

 How?
 Pets are a more exciting subject to talk about, and they can get people to participate in social situations.
 For example, when walking the dog, your teen could open a conversation with a classmate interested in getting a pup.